-A parasite is an organism that lives on or in a host animal, consuming the food that is meant for the dog or cat… or sometimes even consuming parts of the animal itself.
-Cats and dogs can transmit parasitic infections both to one other and to your family, which makes it crucial to be up to date on parasite prevention.
+A parasite is an organism that lives on or in a host animal, consuming the food that is meant for the dog or cat … or sometimes even consuming parts of the animal itself.
+Cats and dogs can transmit parasitic infections both to one other and to your family, which makes it crucial you’re always up to date on parasite prevention.

 There are many types of parasites.
-Among the most common are fleas, which bite and irritate our pets.
-They can also lead to allergic dermatitis, which may in turn cause excessive scratching or loss of fur.
-Fleas can also transmit tapeworms.
+Among the most common are fleas, which bite and irritate dogs and cats and can cause allergic dermatitis, which may in turn cause excessive scratching or loss of fur.
+Fleas can also lead transmit tapeworms.

 Heartworms are another common parasite, transmitted by mosquitoes and living in the lungs of cats and dogs.
-As the worms grow, they can cause heart disease and respiratory problems that may be life threatening.
+As the worms grow up, they can cause heart disease and respiratory problems that may be life threatening.
 Other types of internal parasites include hookworms, tapeworms, roundworms, whipworms and coccidian.

 Unfortunately, even knowing the signs doesn’t always guarantee you can recognize parasites in your pets.
-Lakeview Animal Hospital can help detect parasites through microscopic analysis and prescribe a course of prevention and treatment.
-Many parasites, including heartworm, are preventable, so talk to the experts at Lakeview Animal Hospital about how best to keep your pets safe from parasites year-round.
+The experts at our hospitals can help detect parasites through microscopic analysis and prescribe a course of prevention and treatment.
+Many parasites, including heartworm, are preventable and we will do our best to educate and inform you about how to best keep your pets safe from parasites year-round!